Ouled Naïl

-The Ouled Naïl (/ˌuːlɛd ˈnaɪl/; أولاد نايل) are an Arab tribe and a tribal confederation living in the Ouled Naïl Range, Algeria.
-They are found mainly in Bou Saâda, M'Sila and Djelfa, but there is also a significant number of them in Ghardaïa.
+The Ouled Naïl (/ˌuːlɛd ˈnaɪl/; أولاد نايل) are an Arab tribal confederation living in the Ouled Naïl Range, Algeria.
+They are found mainly in Bou Saâda, and Djelfa, but there is also a significant number of them in Ghardaïa.

 Origins

 The oral lore of the Ouled Naïl people claims ancient Arab descent from tribes that arrived in the area about a thousand years ago.
-Some traditions trace their ancestry to the Banu Hilal of Hejaz, who came to the highlands through El Oued, Ghardaia, while others claim that they are direct descendants of Idris I.
+They trace their origin back to Sidi Naïl, an Arab marabout and sharif (descendent of Muhammad) who settled in central Algeria in the 16th century.
+Some traditions trace their ancestry to the Banu Hilal of Najd, who came to the highlands through El Oued, Ghardaia.

 Traditional lifestyle

-The Ouled Naïl are seminomadic or nomadic people living in the highlands of the range of the Saharan Atlas to which they gave their name.
+The Ouled Naïl are a seminomadic or nomadic people living in the highlands of the range of the Saharan Atlas to which they gave their name.
 The town of Djelfa has been traditionally an important market and trade centre for the Ouled Naïl, especially for their cattle.
 The town has cold and long winters with temperatures averaging 4 °C. In recent years Djelfa Province has become one of the most populated provinces of the Hauts-Plateaux with a population of 1,164,870.

 The Ouled Naïl have traditionally reared cattle as nomads in their mountain grasslands, as well in the northern Hodna region and the Dayas in the south.
 When they are nomadic they live in black-and-red striped tents, but they also used to live in dechra, or non fortified villages, or in ksour, fortified ones.
 Cereal cultivation is possible in the mountain heights, although with rather irregular results.
 They rarely were able to cultivate date palms in the heights but obtained dates from other areas by trading, especially in Bou Saâda located at the feet of the northern end of the mountain range.

 Despite the harsh conditions of the dry and cold highlands where they live, this ethnic group has managed to fare fairly well in their traditional environment along the centuries.
 However, the odd years of drought and years with prolonged, cold winters are disastrous for the Ouled Nail; in 1944, and again in 1947, when weather conditions were especially rough, about 50% of their livestock died and famines followed.